jeromekelleher/sc2ts/README.md

 Primary inference is performed using the ``infer`` subcommand of the CLI, and all parameters are specified using a toml file.

-Then inference under the [example config](example_config.toml) for little while to see how things work:
+The [example config file](example_config.toml) can be used to perform inference over a short period, to demonstrate how sc2ts works:

 ```
 python3 -m sc2ts infer example_config.toml --stop=2020-02-02